Kalyn’s Souvlaki Recipe (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Kalyn’s Souvlaki is a perfect main dish for a low-carb or low-glycemic meal, including for any phase of the South Beach Diet.
+Kalyn’s Pork Souvlaki Recipe is a perfect main dish for a low-carb, Keto, or low-glycemic meal, and if the pork is trimmed of most fat this would be suitable for any phase of the original South Beach Diet.

 Find More Recipes Like This One: